FullScreenShenanigans/Documentation/Storage.md

 ItemsHolder.checkExistence("color");
 ```

-By default if an item does not exist when `setItem`, `getItem`, `increase`, or `toggle` are called, the item is then added to the collection in the process of the respective function.
+By default if an item does not exist when `setItem`, `getItem`, `increase`, or `toggle` are called, the item is then added to the collection.
 Define `allowNewItems` to explicitly enable or disable this feature.

 ```typescript